PSPDFKit-labs/radar.apple.com/FB8795412 - Catalyst Selecting documents in the Open Recent menu results in no action/README.md

 # FB8795412: Catalyst: Selecting documents in the Open Recent menu results in no action

-Selecting documents in the Open Recent menu, available for document-based Catalyst apps since macOS Big Sur, results in no action.
+Selecting documents from the Open Recent menu, available for document-based Catalyst apps since macOS Big Sur, results in no action.
 It’s missing the document icons as well.

 STEPS TO REPRODUCE